opendata/How-To/_agencies/social-services.md

 ## Experts

-Domain experts who are interested in open data and who might be willing to talk to you about geodata.
+Domain experts who are interested in open data and who might be willing to talk to you.

 * [Greg Bloom](https://sites.google.com/site/gregbloom/), the head of Code for America's Open Referral Initiative